MailOnline/Reactor/README.md

 We find that these are the two most common scenarios:

 1. When you get to a new screen, you try to get some data.
-In this case, Reactor checks the persistence layer first and if it fails it will fallback to the network.
+In this case, Reactor checks the persistence store first and if it fails it will fallback to the network.
 2. You want new data, so Reactor will try the network.

 The final piece is the `Resource`, which is nothing more than a struct that encapsulates how the request will be made: